 Under this section, the State of Florida is required to provide information on the number of individuals that will be served from the pool of work registrants.
-A food stamp recipient not engaged in the WT program can be engaged as a volunteer in the SNAP E&T program.
-The DEO will receive "work registrants" referred by the DCF through the interface between the eligibility and workforce data entry systems.
+A food assistance benefits recipient not engaged in the WT program can be engaged as a volunteer in the SNAP E&T program.
+DEO will receive "work registrants" referred by DCF through the interface between the eligibility and workforce data entry systems.

-Florida can provide unduplicated counts of food stamp recipients, work registrants, food stamp recipients who receive Unemployment Compensation, as well as SNAP participants served both by month and by quarter.
+Florida can provide unduplicated counts of food assistance benefits recipients, work registrants, food assistance benefits recipients who receive Reemployment Assistance, as well as SNAP participants served both by month and by quarter.
 Engagement data (the number of individuals expected to be engaged in activities) is based on an unduplicated number of work registrants.